desihub/desidatamodel/doc/DESI_TARGET/targets.rst

 * Columns needed by fiber assignment (e.g. RA, DEC)
 * Columns needed for traceability (e.g. BRICKNAME, TARGETID, DESI_TARGET, BGS_TARGET, MWS_TARGET)

-TARGETID, HPXPIXEL, PHOTSYS, DESI_TARGET, BGS_TARGET and MWS_TARGET are created by target selection; the rest are pass through from the original input tractor files
+TARGETID, HPXPIXEL, PHOTSYS, DESI_TARGET, BGS_TARGET and MWS_TARGET are created by target selection; the rest are passed through from the original input tractor files

 See http://legacysurvey.org for more details about the columns from input tractor files